venkadeshtask/guvi.household_energy/README.md

-# Home Energy Consumption Prediction Based on Smart Meter Data
+# AlML_PowerPulse:
+ Household Energy Usage Forecast

 ## Overview
 This project aims to create a predictive model for household energy consumption using historical data from smart meters and external factors such as weather conditions. \